mParticle/docs/src/pages/developers/cli/index.md

 Any CLI command that requires any mParticle HTTP API resources allows two options for authentication.
 You can pass credentials via either 1. command line or 2. an `mp.config.json` file in the root of your project.

+<aside>You can create and manage your mParticle access tokens with the <a href="/developers/credential-management">API Credentials interface</a>.</aside>

 Both of these methods will internally generate a bearer token on your behalf, as describe in [Platform API Authentication](https://docs.mparticle.com/developers/platform/#authentication).

 Credentials Required: